mblackgeo/flask-cognito-jwt-example/README.md

 make help
 ```

-The Makefile includes helpful commands setting a development environment, get started by installing the package into a new environment and setting up pre-commit by running `make install`.
+The Makefile includes helpful commands for setting up a development environment, get started by installing the package into a new virtual environment and setting up pre-commit with `make install`.
 Run `make help` to see additional available commands (e.g. linting, testing, docker, and so on).

-The application can be run locally through docker (`make docker-build && make docker-run`) or installed to a virtualenv using poetry and the `src/webapp/lambda.py` (for debugging locally).
-The app should be launched at [http://localhost:5000](http://localhost:5000) and a login link should redirect you to the hosted Cognito UI to sign up / sign in.
-Once logged in, a cookie will be set to save the JWT and you will be redirected to the [private page](http://localhost:5000/private).
+The application can be run locally through docker (`make docker-build && make docker-run`) or from the installed virtualenv with `make local`.
+The app should launched at [http://localhost:5000](http://localhost:5000) and a login link should redirect you to the Cognito hosted UI to sign up / sign in.
+Once logged in, a cookie will save the JWT and you will be redirected to the [private page](http://localhost:5000/private).
 You may also view details of the JWT at the [`/token`](http://localhost:5000/token) endpoint.

 ## Development